jtheardw/mantissa/README.md

 - Tapered Evaluation

 ### NNUE
-- 769 -> 128 -> 1 Simple architecture trained on Mantissa self-play games
+- 768 -> 128 x 2 -> 1 Simple architecture trained on Mantissa self-play games based on a combination of Zahak and Koivisto topologies

 ### Search Basics
 - Negamax search with alpha-beta pruning